 Signage can be an excellent way to provide educational context to what a visitor may be seeing without the need for a sanctuary representative or volunteer tour guide to be physically present to explain information about the residents or the plight of those like them.
 While a thoughtfully delivered tour script may provide more information with greater nuance and adaptation to audience needs, educational signage is a great way to ensure that anyone who might be walking by without a tour guide has the opportunity to learn, rather than be stuck making assumptions.
-In farmed animal sanctuaries, such signage might be especially valuable as visitors who aren’t visiting accompanying a tour guide may reach the opposite conclusion than your educational program may be wishing to teach without a way of contextualizing what they’re looking at.
+In Animal sanctuaries that primarily care for rescued animals that were farmed by humans., such signage might be especially valuable as visitors who aren’t visiting accompanying a tour guide may reach the opposite conclusion than your educational program may be wishing to teach without a way of contextualizing what they’re looking at.

-Sanctuaries have developed educational signage for a variety of topics, from the issues inherent in backyard chicken care and egg production and the challenges facing woolen residents, to the ethical and sustainability issues inherent to the production of cow’s milk for human consumption.
+Sanctuaries have developed educational signage for a variety of topics, from the issues inherent in The raising of chickens primarily for the consumption of their eggs and/or flesh, typically in a non-agricultural environment. care and egg production and the challenges facing woolen residents, to the ethical and sustainability issues inherent to the production of cow’s milk for human consumption.

 Educational signage can also be employed to introduce individual residents and their stories nearby their living spaces, including the things that they get to experience at your organization that might be markedly different than how they were living previously.